 This may sound very appealing, but you need to keep in mind that this also means that you won’t have any equity built up in your new home.
 Home repairs or improvements will probably need to take a backseat as you either built up equity to take out a line of credit, home equity loan or save up the money.
 It also means that you will be paying thousands of dollars more in interest.

-Zero Down Payment Loan Options
+No Down Payment Loan Options

 Now that you have considered the advantages and disadvantages, you can explore zero down payment loan options.
 While federal regulations have tightened on the mortgage industry, there are still ways a home buyer can accomplish a little or no-money-down mortgage on their next home.